OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 3. **Automatic Differentiation**: Jacobians and gradients computed automatically via `jacfwd`
 4. **Reduced Python Overhead**: Single JAX call instead of Python loops for evaluation

-**Performance Tips:**

-- Use simple symbolic expressions to maximize JIT compilation effectiveness
-- Keep the number of states/controls reasonable (hundreds, not thousands)
-- Parameters should be problem constants, not optimization variables
-- Reuse compiled solvers when possible (they can be cached based on problem structure)

 ## Implementation Files Reference

 | **File** | **Function/Class** | **Purpose** |